JesseStraat/Quantum-Werewolf/README.md

         |     3  |   0.272727 | 0.272727  |  0.454545 | 0.181818 |
         |     4  |   0.272727 | 0.272727  |  0.454545 | 0        |

-    > P: This is realised through running "results()".
+    > P: This is realised through running "g.get_probabilities()".

   - All players who are still alive get to vote to lynch a player.
 That player instantly dies in all permutations, and his role is revealed.

     > P: You may use the "kill" command for these purposes.

     > FE: The town vote to lynch David.
-Zack runs "kill('David')", which reveals that he was a werewolf!
+Zack runs "g.kill('David')", which reveals that he was a werewolf!
 All permutations in which David isn't a werewolf are eliminated.

   - It becomes night.